DieterReuter/git-autocommit/README.md

 make install
 ```

-Test if `watchman` is correctly install in your PATH
+Test if `watchman` is correctly installed in your PATH
 ```bash
 which watchman
 ```